kadamshweta11/User-Management-Module-In-Mendix/README.md

 “Nagarro”) default password as well which is “123456789Abc”.

-           This is all about User MAnagement
+           This is all about User Management